sonamd6807456/ICT105-DRUK-MVP/docs/data-handling-policy.md

 - Bank or Payment Information
 - Medical Information
 - Biometric Data
+- GPS Location Data

-Only the minimum information required for account creation, authentication, event participation, and prototype evaluation is collected.
+Only the minimum information required for account creation, authentication, event registration, participation tracking, and prototype evaluation is collected.

+---

+## Privacy Notice

+Before users create an account or register for an event, the prototype displays a basic privacy notice explaining that only the information necessary for operating the Smart Campus Event Hub is collected.
+The collected information is used solely for educational purposes and prototype functionality.

 ---